opal/opal.github.io/source/docs/static_applications.html.md

 opal runtime and corelib into our output, giving us access to the `puts()` method.

-To build this, we need a rake task to load a new sprockets environment, add our `app/` directory to the load path, and then to build our target file `application.rb` which will be found because it is inside our added load path.
+To build this, we need the rake task to add our
+`app/` directory to the load path, and then to build our target file `application.rb` which will be found because it is inside our added load path.